What we see, what we keep, what we share.

 Anti-abuse

 baki.sh deploys rate-limiting, captcha challenges, and degraded service for traffic matching automated-scraping patterns.
 Specific triggers are not disclosed; trigger rules live as code in our backend with public commit history; aggregate counts published quarterly.
 If caught by mistake, email [email protected].
 Human review within 48h.
-Degraded service = stale/cached responses.
+Degraded service means stale or cached responses.
 We don't lie to scrapers; we just stop trying for them.

 Latency telemetry